Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Our algorithms and details omitted in Section

 We will search for $\oa{A}_{\Omega}$ as a result of $k$ alternating projections by $R_{\Omega_i}$ and $P_{\mathcal{S}}$ for sufficiently large constant $k$ plus a small correction $\oa{A}_{\Omega, sm}$.
 That is, we consider $\oa{A}_{\Omega}$ of the form

-In Section~\ref{sec:Omega-dual-certificate} we will show that such alternating projection indeed converges to a vector that satisfies conditions~\eqref{eq:AOmega-necessary-cond}; and that once we are close enough to a target vector, we can ``jump there'' in one step with a small correction term $\oa{A}_{\Omega, sm}$.
+In Section~\ref{sec:Omega-dual-certificate} we will show that such alternating projection indeed converges to a tensor that satisfies conditions~\eqref{eq:AOmega-necessary-cond}; and that once we are close enough to a target tensor, we can ``jump there'' in one step with a small correction term $\oa{A}_{\Omega, sm}$.